EgbieAndersonUku1/myBlog/README.md

     **source 'The name of your virtual environment'/bin/activate**

+3) Change into myBlog folder by running the command **cd myBlog**

-3) Next run the command: **pip install -r requirement.txt**.
+4) Next run the command on the command line: **pip install -r requirement.txt**.
- This will download all the depencides needed to run the blog.
+    This will download all the depencides needed to run the blog and store it in on your computer.

  4) Change into the src folder by typing the command: **cd src**
  5) Run the command **python run.py runserver**.
 This will start the web server.